 These perennials have edible leaves and roots.
 The leaves are a little bitter and are often blanched by excluding light while they are growing, making a sweeter, milder flavored green.
 Cook the roots like you would parsnips.
 The roots also make an excellent (caffeine-free) coffee substitute when roasted and powdered.

 Perennial Yam (Dioscorea Batatas)

-Grown commonly in Japan and other parts of Asia as food, this vine root crop cultivates well in cold, temperate regions and can be harvested well into the winter, or early in the spring (until the ground freezes or when it thaws).
-It is hardy to at least zone 5 if mulched heavily and can grow up to 8 feet long or more.
+Grown commonly in Japan and other parts of Asia as food, this vine root crop cultivates well in cold temperate regions.
+This crop can be harvested well into the winter, or early in the spring (until the ground freezes or when it thaws).
 It is best grown in deep, sandy soil, where it will produce a much larger root than in more dense soils (up to 3 feet long!).
 Cook the yam before eating, either by baking or boiling, similar to a regular yam.
 It is not very flavorful but is an excellent addition to soups and will readily absorb added flavors.
 The vine also produces small “aerial tubers” which are little yam berries.
 These tubers can also be cooked and eaten or used to propagate more plants.

 These are but a small sampling of the many cold-hardy vegetables that you can grow in colder climates.
 Many perennials are great crops to try for cold-hardiness.
 Cold-hardy perennials, will often produce longer into the year and come up earlier in the spring.
 Consider constructing cold frames or a passive solar greenhouse to extend your season even further.
 This will potentially making it last through the entire winter.

 What are your favorite cold-hardy vegetables?
 Please feel free to share in the comments below!